kode2go/esp32_AC_CT_Sensor/v1/README.md

 Timestamp: 39 s - The Current RMS value is: 2.60 A
 Timestamp: 39 s - The Current RMS value is: 2.62 A
 ```

+1.6kw Timestamp: 35 s - The Current RMS value is: 1.45 A

+0.8kw Timestamp: 50 s - The Current RMS value is: 0.09 A